plausible/docs/docs/plausible-script.md

 ### Can I use the same snippet across my domain and subdomain?

 You can use the same Plausible snippet on multiple sites and subdomains.
+Or you can add them all as individual sites to your Plausible account with their own unique snippets and separate dashboards.
+Which option to use depends on your preference.

-There are two negatives with this:
+There are two negatives of using the same Plausible snippet on multiple sites and subdomains:

 1. You will have one dashboard with all the stats combined.
 You won't be able to see individual dashboard of the individual site separated from others.